-The release of Gail Davies' new album "The Songwriter Sessions" comes as no surprise to people who have been following her career from the beginning.
-Although best known for being the first female record producer in country music, Gail is also a talented songwriter and the author of such radio standards as Bucket to the South for Lynn Anderson, Hometown Gossip for The Whites and Tell Me Why for Jann Browne, along with her own hit recordings of Grandma's Song, It's Boys Like You, Not A Day Goes By and Someone is Looking For Someone Like You.
-As a singer, Gail's voice, described by jazz critic Nat Hentoff as "brilliantly evocative, " has earned her 18 Top 40 Billboard hits (6 songs in the Top 10) and two standing ovations on The Grand Ole Opry.
+The release of Gail Davies' album "The Songwriter Sessions" comes as no surprise to people who have been following her career from the beginning.
+Although best known as the first female record producer in country music, Gail Davies is also a talented songwriter and the author of such radio standards as Bucket To The South for Lynn Anderson, Hometown Gossip for The Whites and Tell Me Why for Jann Browne, along with her own hit recordings of Grandma's Song, Boys Like You, Not A Day Goes By and Someone is Looking For Someone Like You.
+As a singer, Gail's voice, described by jazz critic Nat Hentoff as "brilliantly evocative, " has earned her 18 Top 40 Billboard hits (with 6 songs in the Top 10) and two standing ovations on The Grand Ole Opry.

 "Sitting at the board between John Lennon and Phil Spector was one of the most exciting things that happened to me at A&M," Gail recalls. " John was very nice but Phil was a bit crazy.
 He kept screaming at the musicians, firing them and then hiring them back again."

-As luck would have it, Gail was befriended by songwriter Joni Mitchell and her recording engineer Henry Lewy.
-It was Henry who taught Gail the art of record production.
+It was during this time that Gail was befriended by songwriter Joni Mitchell and her recording engineer Henry Lewy.
+Henry was the one who taught Gail the art of record production and set her on a path that would forever change her life.
 Besides working in the studio, Gail was also the lead singer for The Midnight Band, who played on Saturday nights at The Troubadour in Hollywood.
 Frank Zappa, impressed by Gail's performance, invited her to tour Europe with him.
 Gail chose to go on the road with country icon Roger Miller instead, making her television debut as his duet partner on The Merv Griffin Show (now available on youtube).

 Returning to a solo career in 1988, Gail signed with MCA Records and produced Pretty Words with label head Jimmy Bowen.
 Despite her choice for a single (a song written by Gail and Harry Stinson entitled Tell Me Why), MCA disagreed, and the song became a hit for Curb recording artist Jann Browne.
-Gail signed with Capitol/EMI the following year and produced The Other Side of Love.
-Although touted by music critics as one of her finest albums, there were no hit singles.
+Gail signed with Capitol Records the following year and produced two albums, The Best Of Gail Davies and The Other Side of Love.
+Although touted by music critics as one of her best albums, there were no hit singles.

 Convinced that her career as a recording artist was over, Gail accepted a position at Liberty Records as Nashville's first female staff producer in 1989.
 After three years of working with talented young artists like Mandy Barnett, Deryl Dodd and The Kinleys, Gail left the company to start her own independent record label, Little Chickadee Productions.
-Her first release entitled Eclectic was listed in The New York Times as “One of The Ten Best Albums of the Year.”
-Other LCP releases include: Love Ain’t Easy, Gail Davies Greatest Hits, Live at the Station Inn, The Songwriter Sessions and Since I Don't Have You, featuring jazz legend Benny Golson.
+Her first release entitled Eclectic was listed in Tower Pulse magazine and The New York Times as “One of The Ten Best Albums of the Year.”
+Other LCP releases include: Love Ain’t Easy, Gail Davies Greatest Hits, Live at the Station Inn, The Songwriter Sessions, Beyond The Realm Of Words and Since I Don't Have You, featuring jazz legend Benny Golson.

 Gail Davies has received numerous accolades throughout her career, including a Grammy nomination and an IBMA Award for her duet with bluegrass patriarch Ralph Stanley.
-She was honored by the Americana Association in 2002 for having produced Caught In The Webb - A Tribute To Country Legend Webb Pierce featuring George Jones, Emmylou Harris, Willie Nelson, Pam Tillis, Dwight Yoakam, Crystal Gayle, Charley Pride, Dale Watson, Allison Moorer, The Jordanaires, Billy Walker, Del McCoury and a other great artists.
+She was honored by the Americana Association in 2002 for having produced Caught In The Webb - A Tribute To Country Legend Webb Pierce featuring George Jones, Emmylou Harris, Willie Nelson, Pam Tillis, Dwight Yoakam, Crystal Gayle, Charley Pride, Dale Watson, Allison Moorer, The Jordanaires, Billy Walker, Del McCoury and a host of other great artists.
 Gail's latest production is an album entitled Unsung Hero - A Tribute To the Music of Ron Davies - who passed away in 2003.
+All of the proceeds from this album benefit The W.O.
+Smith Music School and provide instruments and free music lessons to underpriveleged children.
 Click on the news page to learn more.